Combinatorial Relationship Between Finite Fields and Fixed Points of Functions Going Up and Down: Introduction

 We begin this work with the following combinatorial observation.

-\begin{theorem} The number of points $x\in \FP(g_p^m)$ periodic of order $m$ is equal to the number of roots of monic irreducible polynomials of degree $m$ over a $\F_p$. \end{theorem}
+\begin{theorem} Let $p$ be a prime number and $m\ge 1$.
+The number of points $x\in \FP(g_p^m)$ that are periodic of order $m$ is equal to $m$ times the number of monic irreducible polynomials of degree $m$ over the field $\F_p$. \end{theorem}

 The number of irreducible polynomials is well known (see \cite{ffields}) and the recurrence relation that it satisfies is exactly the same as the one used to count orbits of fixed points of $g_p$.
-This allow us to directly see the following fact.
+We explain this in Section \ref{combarg}.
+We conclude the following.

 \begin{corollary} There is a bijection $B:\FP(g_p^n)\rightarrow \F_{p^n}$, such that $B(x)^p=B(g_p(x))$ for every $x\in \FP(g_p^n)$. \end{corollary}